 Upzoning increases allowable densities by relaxing the zoning code bulk requirements or increasing floor area ratios.
-This reduces the cost per unit and increases supply, decreasing the pressure felt by residents from rent or mortgages.
-Denser development, increased housing supplies, and ultimately improved housing affordability and mobility for renters and homeowners are encouraged by upzoning.
-This strategy would create more opportunities to increase housing supply and variety and is well suited for a jurisdiction like Algona where there is no possibility to annex land.
+This reduces potentially reducing construction costs which improved housing affordability and mobility for renters and homeowners are encouraged through upzoning.
+This strategy would create